gz/fly-oidc-discharge/README.md

 ## Run it

-This code consists of a go service, and a [github action](#wire-up-a-repository).
+This code consists of a web service, and a [github action](#wire-up-a-repository).
 You can launch the service using the published image on fly.io.
-You'll have to [write your own](#admission-policy) and deploy it with the service.
+You'll have to [write your own policy](#admission-policy) and deploy it alongside the service.
-The admission policy describes which actions are allowed to discharge fly.io tokens.
+The admission policy describes which github actions will be allowed to discharge fly.io tokens.

+To configure and deploy the service, we need to prepare two files:

+- the admission `policy.yaml` ([example](./policy.example.yaml))
-To configure and deploy the service, we two files: `policy.yaml`, and a `fly.toml` that carries the app name, the `[env]` block, and the `[[files]]` entry that maps the policy into the machine.
-Examples in this repository should work with modifications (below).
+- and a `fly.toml` that carries the app name, the `[env]` block, and the `[[files]]` entry that maps the policy into the machine.
+Examples in this repository should work with minor modifications we describe next ([example](./fly.toml))

 ```bash
 git clone https://github.com/gz/fly-oidc-discharge && cd fly-oidc-discharge